shawntabrizi/rust-and-polkadot-workshop/rust-state-machine/35/solution/README.md

-# Use the Runtime Macro
+# Integrate PoE Into Your Runtime

 You can find the solution to the previous step here.